 12. An AWS IoT Core topic that allows the ingestion and analysis workflows to communicate with the front-end web application asynchronously through publish/subscribe MQTT messaging.

 13. Amazon Simple Notification Service (Amazon SNS) topics to allow Amazon Rekognition to publish job status in the video analysis workflow, and to support custom integration with customers’ system.

-By engaging TrackIt to deploy the AWS Media2Cloud implementation, Jukin Media collated huge volumes of user-generated video content with a streamlined and automated process, saving them time and money.
+By engaging TrackIt to deploy the AWS Media2Cloud on AWS implementation, Jukin Media collated huge volumes of user-generated video content with a streamlined and automated process, saving them time and money.